ReactiveMatter/reactivematter.github.io/blog/migrating-from-dokuwiki-to-obsdian.md

 date: 2023-09-16
 ---

-I have been using Dokuwiki for past 4 years, and it has served me well.
+I have been using Dokuwiki for the past 4 years, and it has served me well till now.
 However, no offline solution in mobile is very heavy limitation to use Dokuwiki as a personal knowlegement management (PKM) app.

 Few months ago, I discovered [Obsidian](https://obsidian.md), and I am awestruck since then.
 It has all the feature required of a wiki-like notes setup.
 The YAML as frontmatter and flexibility in properties is something Dokuwiki may not be capable of (without any complex plugin and configurati.
 However, the real power of Obsidian lies in plugins.
 I am making heavy use of [Dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/).